-Documentarian struck over the head with baton by man at L.A. demonstration
+Man charged with assault after documentarian struck over the head with baton at LA demonstration

 Documentary writer, director and producer Rocky Romano was struck over the head with a baton while he was documenting protests outside a spa in Los Angeles, California, on July 3, 2021.